 Using the HTML lang attribute

-The language attribute in HTML5 helps you to specify the kind of a default language your website is using, that specification, in turn, helps robots and remote tools to understand how to crawl and index your website.
-You don’t want to use a Spanish language attribute on a website that’s only in English, and the same applies to the vice versa situation.
+The language attribute in HTML5 helps you to specify the kind of a default language your website is using.
+That specification, in turn, helps robots and remote tools to understand how to crawl and index your website.
+You don’t want to use a Spanish language attribute on a website that’s only in English.
+The same applies to the vice versa situation.

 Ionic: Advanced HTML5 Hybrid Mobile App Framework

-Ionic is amongst the most advanced and most developed HTML5 frameworks on the market, there’s not much that Ionic can’t do, but there’s so much that it actually can do.
-Leading brands and technology companies are proud to admit that they’re also users of the Ionic framework for both mobile and desktop applications.
-Ionic embraces web performance and has been known to be one of the speediest hybrid frameworks around, and because it embraces Angular technology — you’re always building and prototyping with the most advanced web development features out there.
+Ionic is amongst the most advanced and most developed HTML5 frameworks on the market.
+There’s not much that Ionic can’t do, but there’s so much that it actually can do.
+Leading brands and technology companies are proud to admit that they’re also users of the Ionic framework.
+They use it both for mobile and desktop applications.
+Ionic embraces web performance and has been known to be one of the speediest hybrid frameworks around.
+Also, it embraces Angular technology.
+You’re always building and prototyping with the most advanced web development features out there.
 Stunning design and a certain feeling of ease to use is what makes Ionic smash competition down the drain.

 Free HTML5 Online Animation Maker

-We did recommend to you a selection of HTML5 animation tutorials, and we totally understand if you’re not looking to follow them, sometimes animation can be a little bit tricky to master, so for those situations we couldn’t recommend enough the famous Animation software — a reliable online tool for creating videos and animations all based on HTML5 technology.
-Perfect for brands who want to make new advertising videos, perfect for tutors who need to make an introduction video to their course, and perfect for developers who want to use some HTML5 animation magic on their websites.
+We did recommend to you a selection of HTML5 animation tutorials.
+We totally understand if you’re not looking to follow them.
+Sometimes, animation can be a little bit tricky to master.
+For those situations, we couldn’t recommend enough the famous Animation software.
+It’s a reliable online tool for creating videos and animations all based on HTML5 technology.
+It’s perfect for brands who want to make new advertising videos.
+Also, it’s perfect for tutors who need to make an introduction video to their course.
+Moreover, it’s perfect for developers who want to use some HTML5 animation magic on their websites.

-World of advertising is changing every single day, adblockers are stopping webmasters from earning their hard earned revenue, and so different companies are trying to sprout up to do something about it, BannerFlow while not one of those companies per say, does provide a great environment for building HTML5 banners that will be visually acceptable, and certainly built with precise web technology so that they’re friendly to all modern browsers.
+World of advertising is changing every single day.
+Adblockers are stopping webmasters from earning their hard earned revenue.
+With this, different companies are trying to sprout up to do something about it.
+BannerFlow does provide a great environment for building HTML5 banners that will be visually acceptable.
+The developers certainly built it with precise web technology so that they’re friendly to all modern browsers.
 Create custom banners and if you desire you can even monitor their individual performance.